aurelien-brabant/libft/README.md

 The norm is a good way for us to learn without coding badly, even if some constraints can be really questionable.

-The [version 3 of the norminette](https://github.com/42School/norminette) has been released, and will be taken as the new reference since the 4th of January of 2021.
-My libft has been and will be updated accordingly.
+The [version 3 of the norminette](https://github.com/42School/norminette) will be released in February 2021 (recently delayed).
+My libft has been and will be updated according to this new version (which is introducing breaking changes to v2 code).

 ## Testing

-I am a big fan of the TDD approach.
-I made [this framework](https://github.com/abrabant-42/libft-crit) based on the criterion test API.
-I am updating it each time I make changes in my lib.
-A new function is usually developed in the dev branch and merged when tests have been made.
+Each function in my libft has its own test suite to ensure it produces the expected behaviour.
+All the suites can be found at `test/suites`. `test/run.sh all` will run all the suites to ensure the libft is not experiencing unexpected issues.
+[Criterion](https://github.com/Snaipe/Criterion) and clang are required.

 ## Motivations
 If you're not a 42 school, you may ask what is the purpose of "reinventing" the wheel with this library.
 At 42, we do not have